 What have you learned about interacting with customers, clients, or consultants?
 What strategies might lead to more effective customer / client / consultant relations?
-FORMAT this Weekly Review as a professional SUBMITTAL or TRANSMITTAL document for external review.

-• Week 7 (as required)
+Week 7 (as required)

 Based on your experience to date with this internship, have you determined whether this field is a good professional fit for you?
 Why or why not?